brson/the-end-of-unsafety/script.md

 ## WHO

-My name is Brian Anderson, and this is my friend Alex Crichton, and we are both members of the Rust programming languages core team, as well as being employed to work on Rust by Mozilla Research.
+My name is Brian Anderson, and this is my friend Alex Crichton, and we are both on the core team of the Rust programming language, as well as being employed to work on Rust by Mozilla Research.

 Alex will you introduce yourself?